This Blue Ribbon Chili is your classic, hearty chili filled with beef, two types of beans, and lots of seasonings. This recipe truly is a winner.

 You Will Love This Homemade Chili Recipe

-How do you make Blue Ribbon Chili?
+How to make Blue Ribbon Chili

-In a large saucepan over medium to medium-high heat, combine the ground beef and the onion and sauté for 10 minutes, or until the meat is browned and the onion is tender.
+In a large saucepan over medium-high heat, combine the ground beef and the onion and sauté for 10 minutes, or until the meat is browned and the onion is tender.
 Drain grease, if desired.

 While the meat and onions are cooking, grab a medium mixing bowl and add the tomato sauce, salsa, green chiles, and seasonings; stir to combine.

-Once the meat is cooked thoroughly, add the tomato mixture to the pot, add in the dark and light kidney beans and stir to combine.
+Once the meat is cooked thoroughly, add the tomato mixture to the pot, add in the dark and light kidney beans, and stir to combine.

 Remove the lid and simmer for another 15 minutes, or until it’s thickened.